 You are probably familiar with the earthy, nutty and spicy flavor of cumin seeds or ground cumin.
-Humans have been using cumin in culinary dishes since ancient times.
-But did you know that cumin seeds have also been used for a variety of medicinal purposes, from digestive issues to respiratory conditions?
+After all, humans have been using cumin in culinary dishes since ancient times — but did you know that cumin seeds have also been used for a variety of medicinal purposes, from digestive issues to respiratory conditions?

 In Sanskrit, cumin is known as Jira, meaning “that which helps digestion,” and it is one of the most mentioned herbs in the Bible.
-For good reason, as it’s also believed that cumin is beneficial for heart disease, hemorrhoids, inflammation, insomnia, vomiting, weakened immune system and viral infections.
+It’s also believed that cumin is beneficial for:

 What Are Cumin Seeds?